rwieruch/blog_robinwieruch_content/react-apollo-link-state-tutorial.md

 ### Exercises:

-* implement select and unselect all repositories in the list mutations
+* Implement select and unselect all repositories in the list mutations
-* implement a batch star and unstar mutation for all selected repositories
+* Implement a batch star and unstar mutation for all selected repositories

 {{% chapter_header "Async Query Resolver and Device Data" "apollo-link-state-async-query-resolver" %}}